51Degrees/documentation/src/examples/customelement/cloud.md

 Now the @aspectengine needs one final thing, an @elementbuilder to construct it.
 This needs to provide the @aspectengine with a logger and an @aspectdata factory as in the previous example.
-However, it also now needs a data file.
+However, it also now needs a cloud request @aspectengine.

 @startsnippets
 @showsnippet{dotnet,C#}